• Skip to primary navigation

 Even the peel is nutritious, so you might want to cook a dish out of it.

-Winter melon peel contains a good amount of dietary fiber, ensuring smooth bowel movement.
+Winter melon peel contains a good amount of dietary fiber, making sure smooth bowel movement.

 There is no one best way to cook and serve winter melon because all are good.

-You can cut tender wax gourd into slices or cubes and add them to salads.
+You can cut tender wax gourd into slices or cubes and add them to salads - try pairing with ideas from quick veggie sides under 12 minutes when time is tight.

 It adds a crispy and fresh texture to your dish.